HL7/smart-app-launch/input/pages/app-launch.md

     <tr>
       <td><code>scope</code></td>
       <td><span class="label label-success">required</span></td>
       <td>Scope of access authorized.
-Note that this will be the same as the scope of the original access token and it can be different from the scopes requested by the app.</td>
+Note that this will be the same as the scope of the original access token, and it can be different from the scopes requested by the app.</td>
     </tr>
     <tr>
       <td><code>refresh_token</code></td>